Do you have a legal issue or need free legal information? You can:

 Our free legal services include:

-- and other locations across Victoria.
+- Advice at our offices and other locations across Victoria.

 Disclaimer: The material in this print-out relates to the law as it applies in the state of Victoria.
 It is intended as a general guide only.
 Readers should not act on the basis of any material in this print-out without getting legal advice about their own particular situations.
 Victoria Legal Aid disclaims any liability howsoever caused to any person in respect of any action taken in reliance on the contents of the publication.